Visual drag-and-drop form builder with field palette, live canvas, and summary panel

 File uploads are not limited to a basic attachment field.
 GriffinForms supports multi-file uploads per field and is designed for workflows where uploads matter, such as applications, support requests, and document collection.
 For example, an application form can collect resumes, ID documents, certificates, and supporting images in one submission instead of forcing users to send files separately later.
 You can control allowed file types, per-file and total upload size limits, max file counts, image-specific constraints, and storage behavior, then manage uploaded files from WordPress.

-If you enable Stripe, GriffinForms can handle payment collection inside the form flow.
+If you enable Stripe or PayPal, GriffinForms can handle payment collection inside the form flow.
 This is useful for donations, simple product or service requests, paid applications, and other workflows where payment is part of submission instead of a separate checkout.
-GriffinForms also supports a fuller review-and-pay pattern with product-style selections, product images, and cart-style summaries.
+GriffinForms supports a fuller review-and-pay pattern with product-style selections, product images, and cart-style summaries.
+Stripe can stay on-page for card collection, while PayPal uses its hosted popup approval flow.
 For pending payments, resume links can bring users back so they can continue from where they left off.

 Conditional logic in GriffinForms goes beyond a simple show-or-hide toggle.
 You can use field, row, and form-level rules to change labels and values, control headings and visibility, swap success messages, trigger redirects, and adjust submit-button behavior.